erroronline1/caro/readme.md

 Using these methods (./api/_utility.php) and (./api/_table.php) is strongly advised for consistency.

-There is an SQLQUERY class handling
+There is an SQLINTERFACE class handling
 * database connections
 * query preparation
 * masking user input (avoiding injections)